/ TitanHQ Blog

 Blocking inappropriate content doesn’t have to block learning.
 As students spend more and more time connected to the web, ensure this time is spent safely and with content-aware web filtering.
 By scanning page content, WebTitan’s content engine can keep up with a constantly changing web.

 It is your duty as an education establishment to provide a safe learning environment.
 Schools are legally obliged to demonstrate reasonable and effective measures to control access to the Internet.
-There is a fine-balance on what has to be allowed and what security measures can be put in place.
-Security in all organisations, commercial or academic, is a trade-off between the likelihood and potential impact of an attack and the financial cost or loss of utility that are incurred in defence.
+There is a fine balance on what has to be allowed and what security measures can be put in place.
+Security in all organisations, commercial or academic, is a trade-off between the likelihood and potential impact of an attack and the financial cost or loss of utility that are incurred in defense.

-Why not take a look at how the TitanHQ suite of granular network security solutions meet the flexible requirements of the education sector - How we help Education.
+Why not take a look at how the TitanHQ suite of granular network security solutions meets the flexible requirements of the education sector - How we help Education.

 WebTitan on-the-go is now available for Chromebooks.
 Enforce DNS Filtering on school Chromebooks to provide a safe learning environment at home or in school.
 Supporting CIPA Compliance, WebTitan OTG blocks offensive and obscene content at the source.
 Learn about how WebTitan OTG for Chromebooks works.